 |17.||Sony RX100||-||stereo / mono||-||-||micro||2.0||-||-||-|

 It is notable that the SL has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G9X Mark II does not feature such a mic input.

 Studio photographers will appreciate that the Leica SL (unlike the G9X Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the SL has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The G9X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the SL has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the SL has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SL was succeeded by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.